-Lissy is the founder of the Heath Group Practice, where she works with individuals and couples providing therapy and family dispute resolution services.
-In therapy she helps clients suffering from depression, anxiety, bereavement or loss, childhood trauma, struggles with life transitions, relationship or family distress.
-In family dispute resolution, Lissy helps couples navigate the process of separation, ensuring the best interest of their children are always maintained.
-Lissy trained and worked as a Psychoanalytic Psychotherapist at the world renowned Tavistock Centre for Couple Relationships (TCCR) in London.
-At the TCCR Lissy was a practising clinician and her roles also included: lecturing on attachment theory and managing conflict in couple relationships; tutoring and as seminar leader for Psychodynamic Counselling students; and assessing new clients as a member of the Clinical Services Committee.
-Lissy also maintained a private practice and worked at Sebright Children’s Centre (Hackney, London) with individuals and couples on parenting and relationship concerns.
-Lissy has held positions on the Executive Committee and the Membership Committee of the British Society of Couple Psychotherapists and Counsellors.
-Currently was Vice President of the Couple and Family Psychotherapy Association of Australasia (CAFPAA).
-She has also held various other committee positions.
-As a family dispute resolution practitioner, Lissy co-mediates with Alarna Carlsson of Carlsson & Co.
+Lissy is the founder of the Heath Group Practice.
+She works therapeutically with individuals and couples suffering from a vast variety of life difficulties such as depression, anxiety, bereavement or loss, childhood trauma, struggles with life transitions, relationship or family distress.
+Lissy trained as a mediator and despite not practicing as a mediator now she still helps separating couples navigate the complex process of separation.
+Lissy trained and worked in London as a Psychoanalytic Psychotherapist at the world renowned Tavistock Relationships (formerly Tavistock Centre for Couple Relationships).
+Here she was a practising clinician, tutor, lecturer (attachment theory, managing conflict in couple relationships) and assessed new clients as a member of the Clinical Services Committee.
+Lissy also maintained a private practice and worked at Sebright Children’s Centre (Hackney, London).
+Lissy has held positions on both the Executive Committee and Membership Committee of the British Society of Couple Psychotherapists and Counsellors and was Vice President of the Couple, Child and Family Psychotherapy Association of Australasia (CCAFPAA).

 - Vocational Graduate Diploma of Family Dispute Resolution (Australian Institute for Relationship Studies)